-- Share Premium: the share issue premium arises in capital increases and is calculated as the product of the number of shares issued in the increase by the difference between the issue price and the par value of each share.
+- Capital: includes the full amount of capital fully subscribed and paid up.
+At 31 December 2022, share capital consisted of 147,862 thousand shares, each with a par value of €1.
+The Group's shares are not publicly traded. - Share Premium: the share issue premium arises in capital increases and is calculated as the product of the number of shares issued in the increase by the difference between the issue price and the par value of each share.
 This issue premium may be used, as provided by company law, to increase capital and is subject to no restrictions on its distribution.
-At 31 December 2021, the overall share premium amounted to €685,022 thousand. - Reserves: this includes the net amount of cumulative earnings from previous years that, in the distribution of profits, are allocated to strengthening the balance sheet, along with permanent adjustments and issue expenses of capital instruments.
-The laws applicable to Spanish public limited companies (sociedades anónimas) provide that companies make profit must set aside 10% of that profit to the "legal" reserve, until it reaches 20% of capital.
+At 31 December 2022, the overall share premium amounted to €685,022 thousand. - Reserves: these include the net amount of cumulative earnings/(deficit) from previous years that, in the distribution of profits, are allocated to strengthening the balance sheet, along with permanent adjustments and issue expenses of capital instruments.
+The laws applicable to Spanish public limited companies (sociedades anónimas) provide that companies generating profit must set aside 10% of that profit to the "legal" reserve, until it reaches 20% of capital.
 The legal reserve may be used to increase capital provided that the remaining reserve balance does not fall below 10% of the increased share capital amount.
 Otherwise, until the legal reserve exceeds 20% of share capital, it may be used only to offset losses, provided sufficient other reserves are not available for that purpose.
-Spanish company law also requires entities to set aside restricted reserves for transactions involving treasury shares or the shares of their parent company, in amounts equal to the respective carrying amounts of treasury shares or assets (loans for the acquisition of, or secured by, the shares).
-These reserves are restricted until the circumstances giving rise to their recognition cease to exist.
-As at 31 December, the figure for reserves and other reserves amounted to -€168,719 thousand before considering the year's results. - Deductions: are composed of the part that corresponds to goodwill, other intangible assets, securitization positions from the bonds retained and deferred tax assets recognized on the balance sheet with the thresholds and criteria established by the prudential regulations. - Temporary adjustments of common Equity Tier 1: Since December 2019 is considered the CET1 phase-in and it includes the transitional arrangements due to IFRS9 capital impacts following the recommendation of ECB and BoS due to the current uncertainty on the macroeconomic scenario.
-As of 31 December 2021, the temporary adjustments of common Equity Tier 1 were €37 million.
+Spanish company law also requires entities to set aside restricted reserves for transactions involving treasury shares or the shares of their parent company in amounts equal to the respective carrying amounts of treasury shares or assets (loans for the acculation of the accu anglator recognition cease to exist.
+As of 31 December 2022, reserves amounted to -€227.4 thousand before considering the year's results.

+- Prudential Filters: An institution shall exclude from any element of own funds any increase in its equity under the applicable accounting framework that results from securitised assets.
+The prudential filters applied by the Group corresponds to cash flow hedges and changes in the value of own liabilities and Additional value adjustments. - Deductions: primarily relate to goodwill, other intangible assets, securitization positions from the bonds retained and deferred tax assets recognized on the balance sheet with the thresholds and criteria established by the prudential regulations. - Temporary adjustments of common Equity Tier 1: Since December 2019, CET1 phase-in is considered, and it includes the transitional arrangements due to IFRS9 capital impacts following the recommendation of ECB and BoS due to the uncertainty on the macroeconomic scenario.
+As of 31 December 2022, the temporary adjustments of common Equity Tier 1 were €51 million.

-Further detail can be found in the Risk Exposure and Management section from the consolidated Annual Accounts.
+Further detail can be found in the Risk Exposure and Management section (Note 41) of the consolidated Annual Accounts.

 Tier 1 Capital includes CET1 Capital plus Additional Tier 1 Capital (AT1).
 AT1 is composed of issues of qualifying hybrid instruments net of the AT1 deductions.
-At 31 December 2021, the Group had no AT1, as it issues no such instruments.
+At 31 December 2022, the Group had no AT1, as it issued no such instruments.
 As a result, the CET1 and Tier 1 Capital figures are the same.

 Tier 2 Capital is characterized by a lower degree of permanence and stability than Tier 1 capital.
-As at 31 December 2021, the Group had issued €25 million Tier 2 equity instruments..
+As at 31 December 2022, the Group had issued €25 million Tier 2 instruments.